-The subdivision is located in the bushfire prone area (i.e. within 100 m of classified vegetation) and risk is reduced via compliance with AS 3959:2018 standards.
+The amended subdivision is located in the bushfire prone area (i.e., within 100 m of classified vegetation) and risk is reduced via compliance with AS 3959:2018 standards.
 BAL-29 is not exceeded.
-Each lot will contain a lot specific APZ to ensure compliance and a site specific BAL assessment will be undertaken each time a purchaser applies for building license.
+Each lot will contain a lot specific APZ to ensure compliance and a site-specific BAL assessment will be undertaken each time a purchaser applies for building license.

-Perimeter vehicular access is provided and a water supply with hydrants paced to minimum standard is achieved.
+Perimeter vehicular access is provided and increased links are included in this application.
+A water supply with hydrants spaced to minimum standard is achieved.

 A minimum of two access options and fire hydrant spacing requirements for fire-fighting are met.
-There are some historic planning issues to consider and site constraints that are left over from previous planning decisions.
-Overall this assessment updates the previously approved plan with roadside vegetation now classified and an updated BAL contour plan that demonstrates BAL-29 and lower can be achieved on all lots.
+Full compliance is achieved.
+Overall, this assessment updates the previously approved plan with eight additional lots and improved perimeter fire appliance access.
+The updated BAL contour plan demonstrates BAL-29 and lower can be achieved on all lots.